arkency/posts/posts/2020-07-30-multitenancy-in-rails---what-says-the-internet.md

 In the meantime there was another [discussion about multitenancy on HN](https://news.ycombinator.com/item?id=23305111) which pretty much blew up.
 I don't typically read all the comments on HN, but this time I wanted to go through it to know people's experiences on the topic I was researching.

+Here's some quotes that drew my attention, extracted to save you some time.

 The original question asked about db-level multitenancy, but a lot of this relates to schema-level as well (which people also often explicitly related to).

-Here's some quotes that drew my attention, extracted to save you some time.
+Also schema-level in Postrgres has a lot in common with db-level in MySQL as you can read in [my previous blogpost](https://blog.arkency.com/comparison-of-approaches-to-multitenancy-in-rails-apps/).

 All the credit goes of course to original comments' authors.
-You can easily find them by grepping the original discussion page.
+You can easily find them by grepping the original [discussion page](https://news.ycombinator.com/item?id=23305111).

 * My startup currently does just this 'at scale', which is for us ~150 b2b customers with a total database footprint of ~500 GB.
 We are using Rails and the Apartment gem to do mutli-tenancy via unique databases per account with a single master database holding some top-level tables.